Author: Dr. Jean-Paul Rodrigue

-- Network analysis (also referred to as graph theory), which is used to study transport network forms and structures, particularly how they change in time.
+- Network analysis (also referred to as graph theory) is used to study transport network forms and structures, particularly how they change over time.
 Network science has offered transport geography a whole set of mathematical tools.
 For example, network analysis can be used to assess the evolution of the hub-and-spoke configuration of airline services.

 - Transport geographers also play a key role in studying land use – transport interactions.
 Numerical models have been developed, which, over time, have become increasingly complex.

 Transport geography enables empirically-based representations of various dimensions of transportation systems.
-In addition, there are various methods of general use in transportation studies to are readily applicable in transport geography:
+In addition, there are various methods of general use in transportation studies to are readily applicable to transport geography:

 - First, a diverse set of techniques is used in the urban transportation modeling exercise, the purpose of which is to understand and predict urban spatial patterns.

-- Second, traffic surveys are used to gather empirical information about movements such as their routing and frequency.
+- Second, traffic surveys gather empirical information about movements, such as their routing and frequency.

 3. Multidisciplinary Methods

-Include the whole range of methods that were not specifically developed for transportation studies but are readily applicable to its analysis.
+Include the range of methods not explicitly developed for transportation studies but readily applicable to its analysis.
 They are labeled as multidisciplinary since they can be applied to a wide range of issues irrespective of the discipline.
-First, there are methods that are central to geography, but are not restricted to the study of transportation systems:
+First, some methods are central to geography but are not restricted to the study of transportation systems:

 - Cartography is the most obvious example of a geographic technique.
-Indeed, various types of maps are used in the analysis of transport systems, including land use maps, depictions of transport infrastructure, isoline maps of transportation costs, or schematics of transportation activity patterns.
+Indeed, various types of maps are used to analyze transport systems, including land use maps, depictions of transport infrastructure, isoline maps of transportation costs, or schematics of transportation activity patterns.

-- Geographic information systems (GIS), which are an outgrowth of digital cartography, provide a set of tools for storing, retrieving, analyzing and displaying spatial data from the real world.
+- Geographic information systems (GIS), an outgrowth of digital cartography, provide tools for storing, retrieving, analyzing, and displaying spatial data.
 GIS technology has been applied to large-scale transportation planning and engineering applications.
-More often, however, GIS are applied in a prescriptive way to small-scale problems, for example to plot optimal routes for buses, delivery trucks, or emergency vehicles.
+However, they are applied in a prescriptive way to small-scale problems, for example, to plot optimal routes for buses, delivery trucks, or emergency vehicles.

-- There are also various statistics that have been developed or modified by geographers to describe urban-economic systems.
+- Various statistics have been developed or modified by geographers to describe urban-economic systems.
 Examples include the Gini coefficient and indexes of concentration and specialization.

-Second, there are various methods that are used in many different applications, including transportation analysis.
-They underline that transportation analysts are not restricted to those methods that have been developed with transportation in mind, but to whatever is relevant to a specific problem.
+Second, various methods are used in many different applications, including transportation analysis.
+They underline that transportation analysts are not restricted to methods developed with transportation in mind but to whatever is relevant to a specific problem.
 In fact, many methods that were initially developed for other problems have widespread use in transportation studies:

-- Some methods are used to collect primary data (e.g. questionnaires and interviews) while others are used to analyze data.
-Some of the analytic techniques are straightforward to implement and interpret; graphs (e.g. scattergrams, distance-decay curves) and tables (e.g. origin-destination matrices) are two examples.
+- Some methods are used to collect primary data (e.g. questionnaires and interviews), while others are used to analyze data.
+Some analytic techniques are straightforward to implement and interpret; graphs (e.g. scattergrams, distance-decay curves) and tables (e.g. origin-destination matrices) are two examples.
 Others are more complex, such as inferential statistics like the t-test, correlation, variance, regression, and chi-square.

 - Increasingly, transportation studies are concerned with economic impacts and public policy issues.
-They rely more on qualitative information such as policy statements, rules and regulations including their evolution in time.
-Various types of impacts are considered, including economic (e.g. community development), social (e.g. access to services), environmental (e.g. air or water pollution) and health (e.g. road accidents).
+They rely more on qualitative information such as policy statements, rules, and regulations, including their evolution.
+Various types of impacts are considered, including economic (e.g. community development), social (e.g. access to services), environmental (e.g. air or water pollution), and health (e.g. road accidents).
 The broad fields of environmental impact assessment, risk assessment, and policy analysis are relevant to these issues.

-Future developments are therefore more likely to focus on empirical data analysis using known methods but with more extensive datasets.
-The use of what is known as “big data” shows the potential to automate data gathering using remote sensing, sensors and mobile devices.
+Therefore, future developments will likely focus on empirical data analysis using known methods but with more extensive datasets.
+Using what is known as “big data” shows the potential to automate data gathering using remote sensing, sensors, and mobile devices.
 This will lead to a more detailed and consequential analysis of real-world transport phenomena and help better connect theoretical knowledge and real-world applications.
 Transport geography is, therefore, more constrained by the availability of data than by methodological limitations.

 - What is Transport Geography?